Usually, the terms “data” and “information” are used interchangeably. However, there is a subtle difference between the two.

 Also Read: Ecology

-In simple terms, we can conclude that data is unorganised description and facts from which information can be extracted.
+In simple terms, we can conclude that data is an unorganised description of raw facts from which information can be extracted.

 For more details on the difference between data and information, keep visiting BYJU’S website or download BYJU’S app for further reference.